 In March 2020, the Company began suspending service disconnections, certain collection notices, final bill collection agency activity, new late payment charges and certain other fees for all customers.
 The Company also began providing payment extensions for all customers that were scheduled to be disconnected prior to the start of the COVID-19 pandemic.
-In June 2020, the state of New York enacted a law prohibiting New York utilities, including O&R, from disconnecting residential customers during the COVID-19 state of emergency.
-In addition, such prohibition will apply for an additional 180 days after the state of emergency ends for residential customers who have experienced a change in financial circumstances due to the COVID-19 pandemic.
-The law expires on March 31, 2021, although legislation has been introduced to extend the expiration date until December 31, 2021 or later.
-For the year ended December 31, 2020, the estimated foregone revenues that were not collected by O&R were \$3.4 million (see Note J).
-Also in March 2020, the Company requested and the NYSPSC granted an extension to file its 2019 Earnings Adjustment Mechanisms (EAMs) report, which was filed in July 2020.
-The earned EAM incentives of approximately \$3 million are being recovered from customers over a twelve-month period that began September 2020.
+In June 2020, the state of NY enacted a law prohibiting NY utilities, including O&R, from disconnecting residential customers, and starting in May 2021 small business customers, during the COVID-19 state of emergency, which ended in June 2021.
+In addition, such prohibitions applied for an additional 180 days after the state of emergency ended (December 21, 2021) for residential and small business customers who experienced a change in financial circumstances due to the COVID-19 pandemic.
+O&R resumed late payment charges for commercial and residential customers who have not experienced a change in financial circumstances due to the COVID-19 pandemic coxer 2021 Joint Proposal (which is subject to NYSPSC approval), the Company recorded late payment charges and fees that were not billed for the years ended December 31, 2020 and December 31, 2021 of \$1.7 million and \$2.4 million, respectively, as revenue for the year ended December 31, 2021, as permitted under the accounting rules for regulated utilities, and also accrued such amounts as a current asset at December 31, 2021.
+See "Rate Plans," above.

 The Company's New York rate plans allow it to defer costs resulting from a change in legislation, regulation and related actions that have taken effect during the term of the rate plans once the costs exceed a specified threshold.
-For the year ended December 31, 2020, the reserve increases to the allowance for uncollectible accounts associated with the COVID-19 pandemic for O&R electric operations were \$2 million and were deferred pursuant to the legislative, regulatory and related actions provisions of the New York electric rate plan as a result of the New York State on PAUSE and related executive orders.
-The reserve increase to the allowance for uncollectible accounts associated with the COVID-19 pandemic for O&R's gas operations of \$1 million did not meet the deferral threshold at December 31, 2020.
-The Company's New York rate plans also provide for an allowance for write-offs of customer accounts receivable balances.
-The above amount deferred pursuant to the legislative, regulatory and related actions provisions were reduced by the amount that the actual write-offs of customer accounts receivable balances were below the allowance reflected in rates (due to the New York State on PAUSE and related executive orders), which difference was \$1 million for O&R for the year ended December 31, 2020.
+The total reserve increases to the allowance for uncollectible accounts from January 1, 2020 through December 31, 2021 reflecting the impact of the COVID-19 pandemic for O&R electric and gas operations was \$7 million and was deferred pursuant to the legislative, regulatory and related actions provisions of the rate plans as a result of the New York State on PAUSE and related executive orders, that have since been lifted, as described above.
+The Company's NY rate plans also provide for an allowance for write-offs of customer accounts receivable balances.
+The above amounts deferred pursuant to the legislative, regulatory and related actions provisions were reduced by the amount that the actual write-offs of customer accounts receivable balances reflected in rates which differences were \$3 million from March 1, 2020 through December 31, 2021.